airlab-id/website/content/authors/kekek02/_index.md

 interests:
 - Artificial Intelligence
 - Software Engineering
-- data processing
+- Data Processing
 - Product Management

-education
+education:
   courses:
   - course: Bachelor in Computer Science
     institution: Sriwijaya University
     year: 2017 - now

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the